mdekstrand/runas/README.md

 variables.

 This program is like [gosu][], but is in C instead of Go so it requires almost no build system.
+In general, rewriting programs just because of implementation languages, especially when things like resource consumption aren't the crucial matter, isn't a wise use of time.
+But gosu's build system is pretty heavy, and it requires libraries that aren't in Fedora.
+This program requires nothing but the Linux system libraries.

 The privilege-dropping logic is inspired by [Privileges::Drop][].
+It does not yet do anything to handle SELinux transitions; that can be considered a bug.

 [gosu]: https://github.com/tianon/gosu/
 [Privileges::Drop]: https://metacpan.org/source/TLBDK/Privileges-Drop-1.03/lib/Privileges/Drop.pm